Get your project estimate

 Popular transom window shapes:

-• Rectangular - Classic design that works with most home styles
+• Rectangular - A classic design that will fit in with most house designs

-• Fanlight - Curved design with fan-like pattern, common in Georgian and Federal architecture
+• Fanlight - A curved design with a fan-shaped pattern, often seen in Georgian and Federal-style houses

 Glass options affect both appearance and functionality:

-• Frosted glass - Provides privacy while allowing light
+• Frosted glass - Privacy while still letting in light

-• Leaded glass - Ornate traditional appearance for period homes
+• Leaded glass - Traditional ornate appearance suitable for older homes.

 Interior Transom Window Placement